hiromorozumi/beepcomp/documentation/beepcomp_users_guide.md

 <div id="staying_updated" />
 ## Staying Updated ##

 New updates of BeepComp come out often.
-I ask every user to stay updated since updated versions fix and improve the bugs or issues found on the previous versions.
+I ask every user to stay updated since updated versions fix the bugs and improve on the issues found on the previous versions.
 I announce new versions through [the SourceForge Blog page](https://sourceforge.net/p/beepcomp/blog/).
 I also upload [patches](https://sourceforge.net/projects/beepcomp/files/patches/) whenever there is a critical issue.

-Alternatively, you can scroll down the [SourceForge project top page](http://beepcomp.sourceforge.net) and press the button that says "Follow" to receive automatic updates, but be alerted that you will receive third-party junk mail as well.
-I will find a better newsgroup format that's clean.
-If anyone knows of a good service, let me know! :)
+Alternatively, you can scroll down the [SourceForge project top page](http://beepcomp.sourceforge.net) to below the feature list and press the button that says "Follow" to receive automatic updates.
+But be alerted that you might receive third-party mail from SourceForge.
+I will also be sending out update notifications via [Twitter](https://twitter.com/hiromorozumi) and [Google+](https://plus.google.com/103995858202385924195/posts).

 You can find out the version of BeepComp you're using by clicking the logo in the main editor screen.